 Continually in print “somewhere” since 1981, Dewey’s interviews, theatre reviews and articles have appeared in The Tampa Tribune, Tampa Bay Times, Creative Loafing, The Baum Bugle, The Dramatist magazine and numerous other publications.

-What if all the conspiracy theories were true?
+What if all the conspiracy theories are true?

 The Studio@620 is one of St. Petersburg, Florida’s artistic and social treasures.
 Bob Devin Jones’ hospitality and fearlessness are reflected in the simple motto “Yes!”